Hemimachairodus: Java

 The Sangiran Dome locality in Java, Indonesia from which von Koenigswald collected the fossils spans over a million years, and he did not record the stratigraphic backgrounds of his finds.
 Volmer et al. in 2016 estimated that von Koenigswald's machairodontine fossils came from the Ci Saat or Kedung Brubus faunal units, or possibly the Trinil H.K. faunal unit between them, which collectively date to the Early to Middle Pleistocene; a previous paper in 2001 had placed Hemimachairodus in the Trinil H.K. faunal unit.
 Other large carnivorans from the same deposits the tiger, fellow machairodontine Homotherium latidens, and the canid Megacyon merriami, all which H. zwierzyckii likely competed with for prey, and the intense competition may have led to its extinction.
 Other mammals known from the Sangiran locality include rodents, wild pigs, tapirs, muntjacs, deer, rhinoceros, the antelope Duboisia santeng, and the proboscidean Stegodon trigonocephalus.

 Tajikistan

 The Kuruksaj locality, meanwhile, is estimated to be 2.4-2.4 million years of age (late Pliocene, European Land Mammal Unit MN17).
-Fossils of both forest and plains-dwelling mammals have been found there, including leporines, the rodents Hystrix and Promimomys, the monkey Paradolichopithecus, canids Nyctereutes megamastoides and Canis kuruksaensis, hyaenas Chasmaporthetes and Pachycrocuta, an indeterminate bear, two different proboscideans, the rhinoceratid Dicerorhinus, the horse Equus stenonis, the camelid Paracamelus, giraffids Sogdianotherium and Sivatherium, and several species each of cervids (deer) and bovids.
+Fossils of both forest and plains-dwelling mammals have been found there, including leporines, the rodents Hystrix and Promimomys, the monkey Paradolichopithecus, canids Nyctereutes megamastoides and Canis kuruksaensis, hyaenas Chasmaporthetes and Pachycrocuta, an indeterminate hyena, two different proboscideans, the rhinoceratid Dicerorhinus, the horse Equus stenonis, the camelid Paracamelus, giraffids Sogdianotherium and Sivatherium, and several species each of cervids (deer) and bovids.